The plight of the Amesterdam Albatros is fraught with challenges at every turn.

 With some thought, this need not be the case, as bird scaring tactics have proven to assist, as well as weighting the bait to make sure that the hooks are out of reach at the depth that an albatross can dive.

-But fishers need to be persuaded to take these concerns seriously.
-It is certainly something to think about when planning your next fish supper, anyway.
+But fishermen need to be persuaded to take these concerns seriously.
+It is certainly something to think about and perhaps to relay to any fishermen and women you know.

 It is thought that these two diseases caused up to 74% of chick deaths, back in a study conducted in 2001.

-All this is before any other types of human impact comes into play.
+All this chaos is happening before any other types of human impact comes into play.

 Amsterdam Albatross – Procreation